We are in the business of reimagination.

 Our people are not only committed to their work and each other, but to our community.

-For the fourth straight year, the Puget Sound Business Journal honored PPM in 2021 with its Corporate Citizenship award for our philanthropic and community service work.
+For the fifth straight year, the Puget Sound Business Journal honored PPM in 2022 with its Corporate Citizenship award for our philanthropic and community service work.
 As a company, we have committed to donating 1% of total revenues to non-profit organizations serving the communities where we work across the nation.

-Since our founding, we’ve contributed nearly $835,000 to more than 100 non-profits in our communities.
+Since our founding, we’ve contributed more than $1.06 million to nearly 120 non-profits in our communities.

 Every member of our team is encouraged to donate a week of paid time per year to community service.